-My paintings mainly comprise of figurative compositions of portrait studies, while the sculptures are usually installations of familiar objects, arranged and presented as a statement about my observations of current sociopolitical events and personal experiences.
+His paintings mainly comprise of figurative compositions of portrait studies, while the sculptures are usually installations of familiar objects, arranged and presented as a statement about his observations of the post-colonial sociopolitical events and personal experiences.

-My inspirations are first, personal experiences; that is, my way of life, my family, relationships, hobbies and my world views.
-My work is also informed by research through books, documentaries, interactions with my peer artists through exhibitions and the sociopolitical environment.
-I also love portraits of Tamara de Lempicka and Bo Bartlett .
+His inspirations are first, personal experiences; that is, his way of life, family, relationships, and his world views.
+His work is also informed by research through books, documentaries, interactions with his peer artists through exhibitions and the sociopolitical environment.
+He is also fascinated by the portraits of Tamara de Lempicka and Bo Bartlett .